cubeyou-team/front-end-assessment/README.md

 ## Introduction

-For this assignment what you will build is a single pgae application with React for querying a dataset of NBA players and their stats.
+For this assignment what you will build is a single page application with React for querying a dataset of NBA players and their stats.

 You will consume this free API: https://www.balldontlie.io/